malisper/Clint/README.md

 ---------------

 After loading Clint, the 'repl' procedure will start a repl in which you can type expressions and have them be evaluated by Clint.
-There are several files of code meant to be loaded by the interpreter.
-To load them use either (cl-load ".../Clint/src/libs/FILE") from outside the Clint repl or (load "...") from within.
-All of the files in the src/libs/ directory need to be loaded this way with exports.lisp being loaded last.
-I am currently trying to find a way to automate this step.

 Definitions